RadMageIRL/DQVI_NOPRGRESS_MENU_FIX/README.md

 - **Info > All**, when you back out before the status screen finishes drawing.
 - **Forget**, in the Remember conversation system.
 - **Tactics equip**, after cycling in and out of a character's equipment.
 This one is in Enix's original 1995 code, not the translation's.
+But triggered by longer EN strings/font.

 This repository publishes the patches, the analysis behind them, and a script that builds them from your own ROMs.